 Many cases involving immurement were doled out to intentionally serve as very slow death penalties.
 However, immurement could also be a temporary condition which was used in one of two ways: as a form of punishment or by choice for a given length of time.
 The medieval Christian church used temporary immurement as a method to punish sinners, particularly those who committed sins of the flesh.
 Such individuals were locked away deep in a monastery or bricked up inside of rooms with a tiny opening for food and water for months or even years.

 However, the priestesses were human, and sometimes faltered.
-This was not a problem unless their "lustful" activities were discovered.
+This was not a problem unless their lustful activities were discovered.
 On such occasions, a guilty priestess received capital punishment.
 This most often took the form of permanent immurement.

 These immurements were pitched as a type of religious ritual, but they were more a case of "misery loves company."
 An adult holy woman, such as Julian of Norwich, would sometimes request to be bricked in for a time (decades were not unusual) with a young child under the age of ten.
 Such children could be orphans, but often were "gifts" from their parents to the Church.
 The idea was that the child would serve as a symbol of innocence and purity, as well as a companion to the willingly immured.
-What an awful way to grow up.

 The nun and her "companion" would receive food through a small slit in the bricked up wall, but they would never, ever go outside the enclosed chamber.
-There is no known record of any child surviving such an experience.
-Probably not something the Church would want the public to know either way.